phamcongthuy/challenge/_learn/youth-policy-institute.markdown

   - Central LA
   - San Fernando Valley
   - LAUSD
+project_measure: >-
-project_measure: "Overall outcomes associated with our project include the following:\n•\t1,000 low-income students utilize the College Choice Tool and receive services from YPI College Ambassadors or Advisors (approximately 50% 11th graders and 50% 12th graders)\n•\t252 students will enroll in college (LA2050 college matriculation metric) \n\nEach College Ambassador works with 40 students to ensure they graduate from high school and develop a path for postsecondary success.
-Metrics used to ensure that the above outcomes are met include the following:\n\n•\tEach student participates in College Knowledge workshops to understand their post-secondary options;\n•\tEach student utilizes College Choice Tool technology to explore options that are the best fit for their academic achievement and interests;\n•\tEach enrolled student develops a post-secondary plan with goals, timeline, and specific steps, ensuring they are on track to enter into their selected post-secondary option after they graduate from high school; and\n•\tEach student participates in small group and individual advising to complete college and financial aid applications, personal statements, and enrollment paperwork."
+  Overall outcomes associated with our project include the following:

+  * 1,000 low-income students utilize the College Choice Tool and receive services from YPI College Ambassadors or Advisors (approximately 50% 11th graders and 50% 12th graders)

+  * 252 students will enroll in college (LA2050 college matriculation metric)

+  Each College Ambassador works with 40 students to ensure they graduate from high school and develop a path for postsecondary success.
+Metrics used to ensure that the above outcomes are met include the following:

+  * Each student participates in College Knowledge workshops to understand their post-secondary options;

+  * Each student utilizes College Choice Tool technology to explore options that are the best fit for their academic achievement and interests;

+  * Each enrolled student develops a post-secondary plan with goals, timeline, and specific steps, ensuring they are on track to enter into their selected post-secondary option after they graduate from high school; and

+  * Each student participates in small group and individual advising to complete college and financial aid applications, personal statements, and enrollment paperwork.
 project_proposal_help:
   - 'Money '
   - Volunteers